Robinlovelace/open-gat/README.md

 the connections between areas and of spatial interchange can provide a new and deeper insight into the meaning of areal differentiation” (Ullman and Mayer 1954).
-In the pre-computing age the relationship between geographic analyis and transport planning was characterised by growing interest in the topic, an understanding of the importance of geographic considerations in the design and evoluation transport systems, but lack of data and computational resources.\[5\]
+In the pre-computing age the relationship between geographic analysis and transport planning was characterised by growing interest in the topic, an understanding of the importance of geographic considerations in the design and evolution of transport systems, but lack of data and computational resources.\[5\]

 At the turn of the computing age in the 1950s and 1960s transport